DOE-ICoM/pyhexwatershed_icom/README.md

 # Introduction

-This a repository for the HexWatershed part 2 study.
+This a repository for the HexWatershed simulations.
 For more details, please refer to the HexWatershed documentation (https://hexwatershed.readthedocs.io/).

 # Requirements